 Every day Del's grandmother makes him one or more pies, which he eats in one sitting.
 It seems like an arbitrary character trait, but if you think about it all the sugar and calories probably power his artificial arm.
 Also explains him dumping a half-dozen spoonfuls of sugar in his coffee toward the beginning.
 (Unless that's a pun on his name.)

 As well as the seemingly gratuitous shower scene early in the film, which serves as a point on second viewing.

 When asked about Lanning, Sonny says he "did not murder him!"
 Lanning ordered him to.
-It was a suicide.
+It was an assisted suicide.

 Dr Lanning is shown to have planned his Batman Gambit insanely well... anticipating Spooner and Sonny's actions throughout the story.
 Given his closeness to Calvin, he no doubt anticipated that when Sonny attempted to run, she'd naturally seal the room.
 Sonny would then naturally follow in his footsteps by throwing himself out of the window and landing exactly where his body did.

 Lanning also may have intended this so that he would land in front of the 3 Laws, symbolising the creator's wish for the death of the 3 laws.
 When Sonny would do this the force of him landing beside the 3 Laws, would send cracks running towards them, symbolising that Sonny, the creation, would break them.